FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Introduction

-The innovations in this paper are as follows: \begin{itemize} \item We design a federated split framework tailored for resource-constrained clients scenarios, featuring adaptive partitioning and client-side Gaussian noise injection to enable privacy-preserving training and inference of LLMs. \item We propose client-batch and server-hierarchical optimizations to enhance split learning efficiency, and use collaborative KV cache with attention mask compression to reduce autoregressive inference communication. \item We enables dynamic partition points based on downstream tasks and device capabilities, optimizing the trade-off between computational efficiency and model performance.
+The innovations in this paper are as follows: \begin{itemize} \item We design a federated split framework tailored for resource-limited scenarios, featuring adaptive partitioning and client-side Gaussian noise injection to enable privacy-preserving training and inference of LLMs.

+\item We leverage collaborative KV caching and dynamic attention-mask generation to drastically reduce communication overhead from megabytes to bytes during auto-regressive inference, achieving up to 8x speedups.

-\item Experimental results on NLU, summarization and conversation QA tasks show that our FL-LLaMA achieves performance comparable to centralized LLaMA2, and achieve up to 2x train speedups and 8× inference speedups. \end{itemize}
+\item Experimental results on three different tasks show that our FedSEA-LLaMA achieves performance comparable to centralized LLaMA2, and validate the security, efficiency, and adaptability of our framework. \end{itemize}

-This paper is an extension of the work presented in ~\cite{zheng2024safely}.
-There are five major differences from the original version: (i) the base model and fine-tuning method have been updated, from p-tuning v2 on ChatGLM in the original version to LoRA on LLaMA2, demonstrating the generalizability of our federated split framework; (ii) Gaussian noise is introduced during the forward pass of split learning to further enhance the security of the federated split LLMs; (iii) the use of attention-mask compression and collaborative KV cache mechanism significantly improves inference efficiency in the federated split setting; (iv) dynamic partitioning is supported, allowing users to customize split points via configuration files, thus improving adaptability; (v) the experimental evaluation has been extended by assessing FL-LLaMA on new summarization and conversational QA tasks, showcasing its versatility.

-The rest of this paper is organized as follows.
-Section~\ref{sec:relatedwork} reviews related work, and Section~\ref{sec:framework} presents the details of the federated split framework.
-Section~\ref{sec:experiment} reports the experimental evaluation.
-Finally, Section~\ref{sec:conclusion} concludes the paper.